WhiskeySockets/Baileys/README.md

 ```
 See the browser credentials type in the docs.

 **Note**: Upon every successive connection, WA can update part of the stored credentials.
-Whenever that happens, the `credentials-updated` event is triggered, and you should probably update your saved credentials upon receiving that event.
+Whenever that happens, the credentials are uploaded, and you should probably update your saved credentials upon receiving the `open` event.
 Not doing so *may* lead WA to log you out after a few weeks with a 419 error code.

 ## QR Callback